Cotalker/documentation/blog/2022-06-09-jobtitles.md

 </div>
 <div className="card__body">

-Up to now, job titles sort users into pools and provide users with additional fields used for gathering extra information.
-But with the latest update, job titles can now also share access roles and elements with all associated users.
-This update will allow admins to configure permissions to fill out survey forms or participate in tasks according to users' job titles, thus making security measures easier to implement within a company.
+Up to now, job titles sort users into pools and provide users with _additional fields_ used for gathering extra information.
+But with the latest update, _job titles_ can now also share _access roles_ and _elements_ with all associated _users_.
+This update will allow admins to configure permissions to fill out _survey forms_ or participate in _tasks_ according to users' _job titles_, thus making security measures easier to implement within a company.

 </div>
 <div className="card__footer text-center align-padding-center">